chelseamharmon/sequenceLearning/README.md

 questionnaireDataPretTouchCleaned1.28.2022.csv

-# Getting demographic data and Plottinng
+# Getting demographic data and Plotting
 (see SequenceFixingDemographicsAndModelsCorrectBlock1.19.2022.Rmd for Frequentist models before prospectus and sequencePlottingAndAnalyses01.27.2022.Rmd for set up of Bayesian models after prospectus)